 We’ve all been there.
-That moment when you come to a 4-way stop and aren’t sure who get’s to move first.
-It can be a frustrating experience but more importantly, it can be hazardous.
+That moment when you come to a 4-way stop and aren’t sure who has the right of way.
+It can be a frustrating experience, but more importantly, it can be hazardous.

-When arriving to an intersection head-to-head with another vehicle, it is important to use signals.
+When arriving at an intersection head-to-head with another vehicle, it is important to use signals.
 When two vehicles arrive at a 4-way stop at the same time, and they are located head-to-head and one of the vehicles intends to turn and the other intends to go straight, the vehicle going straight has right of way.
 Keep in mind that if both vehicles are going straight or turning in the same direction, they can both proceed at the same time as they will not cross each other’s path.

 When two vehicles arrive at a 4-way stop at the same time, and they are located head-to-head and one of the vehicles intends to turn right and the other intends to turn left, the vehicle turning right has right of way.
 Move forward slowly before entering the intersection to indicate to other drivers you are making the turn.
 The driver turning left should wait until the other car has fully passed.

 There is not a designated rule as to who should go first.
 However, it is recommended that you wait for the most aggressive driver to make the first move and then proceed with caution using the rules above from there.
 Overall, it’s important to be patient and alert when approaching a 4-way stop.

 Top Driver can prepare you for 4-way stops and everything else you encounter on the road